dnsimple/dnsimple-support/content/articles/redirect.markdown

 DNSimple provides a special [URL record](/articles/url-record) you can use to redirect a hostname to another URL using our [redirector](/articles/redirector).

-This feature can be used, for example, to redirect the www version of a domain the non-www hostname.
+This feature can be used to redirect the www version of a domain the non-www hostname.
 You can also redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

 ## Configure a redirect

 You can use the URL record to configure a redirect.
 Check the [URL record](/articles/url-record) and [redirector](/articles/redirector) articles for specific instructions on how to create the redirect.

 The redirector is designed to use transparent 301 redirects.
-We do not support masked redirects at this time.
+We don't support masked redirects.

 ## Configure an HTTPS, or HTTP+HTTPS redirect